The pleasure of salvation

 The problem is that often we can confuse ‘God being pleased with us’ and ‘us pleasing God’.
 They are not the same thing.
 The first is justification, the second is sanctification.
 Once we put our trust in Jesus we are pleasing to God, how he thinks and feels towards us does not and cannot change, as it is set in Jesus Christ (justification).

 Once this is the case we can please God day by day, moment by moment, because he is already pleased with us.
 We please him by giving to him what he finds pleasing, namely ourselves in Christ & Christ in us (sanctification).
-That is, we delight God by delighting in his delight in us in Christ (that is, in what he has graciously done for us), and ultimately we delight him by delighting in him (that is, in who he is; his character, attributes & ways).
+That is, we please God by enjoying the fact that he is pleased with us in Christ; we delight God by delighting in his delight in us (in what he has graciously done for us), and ultimately we delight him by delighting in him (in who he is; his character, attributes & ways).

 This is just another way of saying we please God by being with him.
 Through faith in Jesus, God is pleased with us, so we can please him, by taking pleasure in Him!